bgamari/ghc-wiki-import/optimize-counting-gad-ts.md

-The actual reason I was thinking about this, however, is that Andres Löh had an interesting idea for defunctionalizing functions on finger trees that use such a counting GADT with a non-trivial base case.
+The actual reason I was thinking about this, however, is that Andres Löh had an interesting idea for defunctionalizing functions on finger trees that use a counting GADT with a non-trivial base case.
+That particular one is not in quite the right form, but can easily be massaged into it.